pangu04/pangu04/README.md

 # 👋 Hi, I'm Phạm Anh Ngữ

 ## About me
-- I'm a student in IS at Can Tho University
+- I'm a student at Can Tho University, majoring in Information Systems
 - Currently learning Web Development and AI
 - Interested in :